m4r35n357/ODE-Playground/README.md

 3 | Error limit (absolute)
 4 | (Optional) verbosity: 0: summary (default), 1: list, 2: detail

-The final parameter can be set to 0 (or left absent) for a summary, 1 for individual tests, or 2 for full detail of Taylor Series.
+The final parameter can be set to 0 (or left absent) for a summary, 1 to list individual tests, or 2 for full detail of Taylor Series coefficients.
 Depending on the x value, some tests might be skipped owing to domain restrictions on some of the functions involved.

 ```